wagtail/wagtail/docs/reference/pages/model_reference.rst

 If the primary language code is changed later, Wagtail will **not** automatically create a new ``Locale`` record or update an existing one.

 Before internationalisation is enabled, all pages use this primary ``Locale`` record.
-This is to satisfy the database constraints.
-And it makes it easier to switch internationalisation on at a later date.
+This is to satisfy the database constraints, and makes it easier to switch internationalisation on at a later date.

 Changing ``WAGTAIL_CONTENT_LANGUAGES``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~